-The Group's financial liabilities include trade and bills payables, lease liabilities, accruals and other payables, borrowings and advance from a director.
+The Group's financial liabilities include trade and bills payables, lease liabilities, accruals and other payables and borrowings.

 Financial liabilities (other than lease liabilities) are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Group designated a financial liability at FVTPL.